liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-08-26-spring-ioc-and-di.md

-# 什么是IoC?
+# Inversion of Control
 IoC is a technique that externalizes the creation and management of component dependencies.
+The core of the Spring Framework is based on the principle of IoC.

 At its core, IoC aims to offer a simpler mechanism for provisioning component dependencies and managing these dependencies throughout their life cycles.

-# IoC分类
 IoC可以分为两类：
 - dependency lookup
 - dependency injection

-## dependency lookup
+# Dependency Lookup
 Dependency lookup is a much more traditional approach, and it seems more familiar to Java programmers.

 Dependency lookup可以分为两类：
 - dependency pull: in dependency pull, dependencies are pulled from a registry as required
 - contextualized dependency lookup (CDL): in CDL, lookup is performed against the container that is managing the resource, not from some central registry, and it is usually performed at some set point

-## dependency injection
+# Dependency Injection
 Dependency injection appears counterintuitive at first, but it is actually much more flexible and usable than dependency lookup.

+In a Spring-based application, it is always preferable to use dependency injection.
+Wherever it is possible to use dependency injection with Spring, you should do so; otherwise, you can fall back on the dependency lookup capabilities.

+Spring's DI implementation is based on two core Java concepts: JavaBeans and interfaces.
+JavaBeans (POJOs) provide a standard mechanism for creating Java resources that are configurable in a number of ways, such as constructors and setter methods.
+Interfaces and DI are technologies that are mutually beneficial.
+By using DI, you reduce the amount of code you need to use an interface-based design in your application to almost zero.
+Likewise, by using interfaces, you can get the most out of DI because your beans can utilize any interface implementation to satisfy their dependency.
+The use of interfaces also allows Spring to utilize JDK dynamic proxy (the Proxy pattern) to provide powerful concepts such as AOP for crosscutting concerns.

+The popularity of DI was acknowledged when the Java Community Progress (JCP) adopted JSR-330 (Dependency Injection for Java) in 2009.
+In JEE 6, JSR-330 become one of the included specifications of the entire technology stack.

 Dependency injection可以分为两类：
 - constructor dependency injection
 - setter dependency injection

-### constructor dependency injection
+## constructor dependency injection
 Constructor dependency injection occurs when a component's dependencies are provided to it in its constructor.
 ```java
 public class ConstructorInjection {